rgonzalezp/Markit/README.md

 ![Image showing Magic_I3M interface](demo/magic.png)

 ### Tutorial on how to use the tool
-- In this google drive folder https://drive.google.com/drive/folders/1KE6KdNvfaFP7SPK8YQNnWqTsNPT6tJnB?usp=sharing you can access to a small tutorial on how to do create your first I3M.
+- In this google drive folder https://drive.google.com/drive/folders/1KE6KdNvfaFP7SPK8YQNnWqTsNPT6tJnB?usp=sharing you can access to a small tutorial to learn how to create your first I3M.
 Follow the instructions in the google slides.
 Don't hesitate to contact the creators (At the bottom of this readme) if you have any questions.

-## Usage
+## Modules

 The addon contains 3 modules with 7 functionalities: